-The whole point of soldering is to form a strong, permanent connection between wires, circuits, and other components, but sometimes a soldering job goes wrong, a circuit board bridge needs to be removed, or a component breaks and needs to be replaced.
+The whole point of soldering is to form a strong, permanent connection between wires, circuits, and other components.
+But sometimes a soldering job goes wrong, a circuit board bridge needs to be removed or a component needs to be replaced after breaking.
 That's where solder removal, or desoldering, comes into play.

 If you're comfortable with soldering in general, then you'll probably find desoldering to be a relatively easy task.
-Removing a solder joint is more or less the exact opposite of creating one: instead of melting solder into place to create a connection, you melt down an existing solder joint to break a connection, and then clear the old solder away.
+Removing a solder joint is essentially the exact opposite of creating one: instead of melting solder into place to create a connection, you melt down an existing solder joint to break a connection — and then clear the old solder away.

-Sounds pretty straightforward, right?
+Sounds straightforward, right?
 It is.
-There are just two tricks to mastering the art of desoldering: using the right tools, and learning a few simple techniques.
-Below, you'll find quick and easy tips on the 3 most common methods of desoldering.
+There are just two tricks to mastering the art of desoldering: using the right tools and learning a few simple techniques.
+You’ll find quick and easy tips on the three most common methods of desoldering below:

 No matter which desoldering method you decide to use, remember that they all involve your face being in very close proximity to molten metal.
-When you melt down a solder joint, wires and other joined components can suddenly "snap" apart from each other as the bond loosens, and this can send very small (but extremely hot) droplets of solder flying in your direction.
-Before firing up your soldering iron, always put on a pair of safety glasses – it's all fun and solder removal until somebody puts an eye out.
+When you melt down a solder joint, wires and other joined components can suddenly "snap" apart from each other as the bond loosens.
+And this can send very small (but extremely hot) droplets of solder flying in your direction.
+Before firing up your soldering iron, always put on a pair of safety glasses.

 This technique is so much like the method above that it doesn't take much explaining.
 The only difference is that it uses a one-piece desoldering iron instead of a separate soldering iron and solder pump.
 A desoldering iron is basically just a soldering iron with a built-in vacuuming component that suctions away the old solder as soon as it's melted.
 It's not an absolute must-have for removing solder, but can make the job a lot easier, thanks to the fact that it can be operated with one hand.

-There are many different models of desoldering irons available, and like solder pumps, they pretty much all fall into one of two categories.
-Some are fully powered for both soldering and suction; this type has a constantly running, electrically-powered solder pump that continues to vacuum automatically as long as the iron is in use.
-These tend to be a little higher in price, and are most commonly used by professional electronics manufacturers.
+There are many different models of desoldering irons available that pretty much all fall into one of two categories like solder pumps do.
+Some are fully powered for both soldering and suction.
+This type has a constantly running, electrically powered solder pump that continues to vacuum automatically while the iron is in use.
+These tend to be a little higher in price and are mainly used by professional electronics manufacturers.

-On the other hand, there's the semi-powered version, which uses electricity or gas to heat the desoldering iron's tip, but suctions via a manually-operated aspirator bulb mounted to the iron.
-Its simpler design makes this type of desoldering iron much more affordable, so it's a favorite with hobbyists and other less-frequent desolderers.
+On the other hand, there's the semi-powered version, which uses electricity or gas to heat the desoldering iron's tip.
+This suctions via a manually operated aspirator bulb mounted to the iron.
+Its simpler design makes this type of desoldering iron much more affordable, so it's a favorite with hobbyists and other infrequent desolderers.

-As for the process?
-It's easy – much like the steps in the section above…
+The process for using a desoldering iron?
+It's easy — much like the steps in the section above.

-- If you're using a fully powered desoldering iron, heat it up as you would a standard soldering iron, and with the vacuum running, apply the tip to the solder joint being removed.
+- • If you're using a fully powered desoldering iron, heat it up as you would a standard soldering iron.
+With the vacuum running, apply the tip to the solder joint being removed.
 As the solder liquefies, it will automatically be suctioned away by the running solder pump.

-Desoldering braid, also known as solder wick, is a cord-like product that's woven out of very fine copper wires, and uses capillary action to wick away molten solder during the desoldering process.
-Solder wick comes on a spool, and while it's slower at removing solder than the typical solder pump, it's also very effective.
+Desoldering braid, also known as solder wick, is a cord-like product that's woven out of very fine copper wires.
+It uses capillary action to wick away molten solder during the desoldering process.
+Solder wick comes on a spool — and while it's slower at removing solder than the typical solder pump — it's also very effective.